-I know your main interest is ROI.
-Sometimes, we think that the equation to achieve this comes from buying the cheapest product, but the reality is that this is not the main thing to base your purchase on.
-If you really want to make ROI quickly, you need products that fit exactly what your customers need.
+I know your main priority is ROI.... and I know it's tempting think that buying the cheapest product will get you there, but in reality, cost should not be the only factor you base your purchase on.
+If you really want to make ROI quickly, you need to select products that fit exactly what your customers need.
 With Walk Behind Floor Scrapers, this same logic applies.

 When looking into Floor Scrapers the best machines will be the ones that fit your markets needs the best.
 Whether they are professional contractors, DIY users, or both, each has distinct needs that you need to be aware of.